crankyyash/Citrix-Gateway-Reflected-Cross-Site-Scripting-XSS/README.md

 Simple bash script to check whether citrix gateways are vulnerable to reflected cross site scripting (XSS)

 Create a urls list named citrix_urls.txt in same dir as script.
-Enter urls or ips of citirx gateways on each line.
+Enter urls or ips of citirx gateways on each new line.

+Eg. :

-Eg. : cat citrix_urls.txt :>
+yash@test:~/$ cat citrix_urls.txt

 test.qwerty.com

 192.168.158.68

 POC: